kholia/OSX-KVM/README.md

 * Document the process to create and reuse VM snapshots.
 Instantaneous macOS boots would be nice this way.

+* Document the process to launch a bunch of headless macOS VMs (build farm).

+* Document usage of [munki](https://github.com/munki/munki) to deploy software to such a `build farm`.

+* Enable SSH support out of the box or more easily.

+* Better support + docs for AMD Ryzen.

+* Patches to unify the various scripts we have.
+Robustness improvements.

 ### Requirements

 * A modern Linux distribution.
-E.g. Ubuntu 18.04 LTS 64-bit.
+E.g. Ubuntu 18.04 LTS 64-bit or later.

 * QEMU > 2.11.1

 * A CPU with Intel VT-x / AMD SVM support is required

-* A CPU with SSE4.1 support is required for macOS Sierra
+* A CPU with SSE4.1 support is required for >= macOS Sierra

-* A CPU with AVX2 support is required for macOS Mojave
+* A CPU with AVX2 support is required for >= macOS Mojave

 Note: Older AMD CPU(s) are known to be problematic.
 AMD FX-8350 works but Phenom II X3 720 does not.
 Ryzen processors work just fine.